Please note that this page is currently under construction and is subject to amendments and additions. The speakers are shown in alphabetical order.

 A particular focus has been the development of metacognitive awareness and strategic control in relation to a number of areas of learning.
 These have included children's problem solving and reasoning, mathematical strategies and road safety skills.
 Other interests include children learning through play, evolutionary psychology and the application of cognitive neuroscience to education.

 David's current research focus is concerned with the early development of metacognition and self-regulation in young children, and with the role of play and language in supporting this development.
 He is the acting Director of Research for the Save Childhood Movement.

 Founder, Right from the Start - www.right-from-the-start.org

 Sarah Woodhouse founded Right from the Start following her experiences as lead author of the first Amnesty International Education Pack for Secondary Schools - Teaching and Learning about Human Rights.
 She became convinced that starting with secondary school students was far too late, and that it was critically important to work with young families and their children in the earliest years.

 Sarah read Social Sciences at University, and has been closely involved in different ways with babies, children and their families ever since.
 She worked with children on probation, then as Home Tutor, teaching Secondary School children excluded from school for disturbed and violent behaviour.
 Whilst setting up Therapeutic Playgroups at the NSPCC for mothers with their ‘at risk’ children in the 1970s, she became acutely conscious of the loneliness and neglect that can be passed on from one generation to the next.

 Sarah has also been active in other areas.
 She set up and ran a club with pupils from Lancing College – developing swimming, rowing, riding and art projects for physically and mentally disabled children and young people, and for many years she worked for the local Citizens Advice Bureau.
-She was also on the Council of Amnesty In
+She was also on the Council of Amnesty International.